 That is where I come in, showing you everything you need to know about induction cookware.
 The portable induction cooktop buying guide below will make it easier for you to pick out the right induction cookware based on your cooking style, so that you can have a great cooking performance each and every time.

-When selecting induction cookware, you will be faced with a myriad of types, designs, and construction options.
-Below is a buying guide that will help you navigate all of the available options.
+When selecting the best portable induction cooktops that are nonstick, affordable, and programmable, you will be faced with a myriad of types, designs, and construction options.
+Below is a portable induction cooktops buying guide that will help you navigate all of the available options.

 When it comes to the material of your induction cookware, you need to go with a ferromagnetic material or one which contains iron.
 Your top choices will be stainless steel (with an iron base or core), cast iron, aluminum (with an iron base or core), and enameled steel.
 You will not find induction cookware that uses copper, glass or plain aluminum.

-Each of the materials has its own benefits.
+Each of the materials of the portable cooktops have their own benefits.
 Firstly, we have stainless steel, which has become a popular induction cookware choice because of its strength, rigidity, and non-corrosive properties.
 However, it is not an efficient heat conductor, and it is therefore layered with aluminum for great cooking performance.

 You also have the option of cast iron induction cookware, which is extremely durable for long lasting cooking performance.
 This cookware also allows for even heat distribution at low temperatures, however, it will take long to heat up and cool down because of its heavy base.
 Some cast iron cookware will also come with an enameled cast iron base for rust prevention.
 You should also know that cast iron tends to be the most expensive option.